 As we saw in our last post, the truth about the stock market has been obscured for too long.
 Mutual funds and stocks, the mainstay of most retirement plans, represent more risk for less reward than has been assumed.
-However, investors are waking up to these inconvenient truths, and they’re taking their money elsewhere.
+However, investors are waking up to these inconvenient truths.
+They’re searching for stock market alternatives, and they’re taking their money elsewhere.

 In August of 2012, CNN Money reported that trading volume was at a five-year low, but the lows got even lower as the 2012 progressed.
 Hurricane Sandy and the unexplained price swings that followed did the market no favors, nor did the Fiscal Cliff drama.
 In spite of a nice gain in 2012, investors no longer trust the market.